PDLT-University-of-York/test-split-site/docs/ultra/mark-schema.md

 !!!
 Summary

-    Marking schemas map a raw numerical mark to display in another format, eg. A/B/C or Complete/Incomplete.
+    Mark schemas convert a raw numerical mark to another format, eg. A/B/C or Complete/Incomplete.

-    This guide is aimed at **Administrators** and **Teaching staff**.

-This guide is under construction.
-For general information, see [Blackboard Help's guide to Grading Schemas](https://help.blackboard.com/Learn/Instructor/Ultra/Grade/Customize_Grading_Interface/Grading_Schemas).

-Situations where a mark schema may be useful include:
+## When to use a Mark Schema

+!!!
+Tip

+    Mark Schemas can be applied to built-in Ultra assessment tasks only (eg. [Assignment](../ultra/assignment-set-up.md) and [Test](../ultra/test.md)).
+They cannot be applied to Turnitin Feed Studio or Gradescope assessments.

+Mark schemas can be useful whenever raw scores should be converted to another mark or label.
+Possibilities include:

+- Formative assessment:
-- formatives - help students focus on the work and feedback rather than a number A/B/C
+    - convert numerical marks to a qualitative label (*Excellent*, *Good* etc.) to focus on the feedback rather than the grade.
-    Complete/Incomplete
+    - display mark of 0/1 as Complete/Incomplete to show the work has been reviewed.
-- stepped/banded marking - map mark to the relevant stepped grade (eg. 62, 65, 68)
+- Stepped or banded marking: automatically map raw marks to the relevant stepped grade (*62*, *65*, *68* etc.)

-## How a Mark Schema works
+## How Mark Schemas works

-Mark Schemas are set up using a table with two columns:
+Mark Schemas contain bands where ranges of raw marks are mapped to another format.
+Each band has two components:

 - **Mark Name**: the converted label/letter/number etc. that is displayed (eg. *Excellent*)
 - **Mark Range %**: the corresponding raw mark range that maps to the mark name (eg. *75% - 100%*)
 <div markdown class="grid">
 <div markdown>
-Each mark band has a row.
 For example, this mark schema has four bands:

 - Excellent: 75% - 100%
 - Good: 50% - <75%